jamielohoff/Rasenna/README.md

 ## Installation of Rasenna

 The Rasenna package is installed using three simple steps after cloning:
-1. Go to the directory and run "python setup.py develop" - note that it will only work in the "develop" mode
+1. Go to the directory and run ```python setup.py develop``` - note that it will only work in the "develop" mode

 # Usage